Fullbrook Associates Limited Data Privacy Notice

 Who we are

-Fullbrook Associates Limited are a legal Services Business, who specialise in representing clients with contractual disputes with holiday ownership.
+Fullbrook Associates Ltd are a Claims Management Company, who specialise in representing clients with Consumer Credit Claims.

-We represent our clients in exiting unfair contracts and assist them in making consumer credit claims.
+We represent our clients in making consumer credit claims.

 The Data Protection Officer